Effects of resolution inhomogeneity in large-eddy simulation: Impacts of Resolution Inhomogeneity on LES

 As the turbulence packet convects into the coarse region of the domain, all of the energy in the fine wavenumbers is transferred to scales with negative group velocity in the spurious wavenumber regime (see Fig~\ref{fig:tikzgrid}c).
-As in Section~\ref{sec:numerics}, this energy transfer occurs between wavenumbers that share an effective wavenumber.
+As in Sec.~\ref{sec:numerics}, this energy transfer occurs between wavenumbers that share an effective wavenumber.
 The corresponding energy spectra at this stage of the simulation show a pile up of energy in the largest wavenumbers in the fine region of the domain (see Fig~\ref{fig:nodissPile}).
-Notice that, for each numerical scheme, the energy is concentrated in a narrow band of wavenumbers that perfectly corresponds to the region with negative slope in the effective wavenumbers shown in Fig.~\ref{fig:Bspline12832}.
-Furthermore, the propagation speed of the reflections is much greater for seventh-order B-splines than second-order B-splines, as indicated by the slopes of the effective wavenumbers.
+Notice that, for each numerical scheme, the energy is concentrated in a narrow band of wavenumbers that corresponds to the region with negative slope in the effective wavenumbers shown in Fig.~\ref{fig:Bspline12832}. \gry{The reflections in the second order B-spline case occur over a wider range of wavenumbers and are collectively more intense than for seventh-order case, as more energy is being reflected (see Fig~\ref{fig:nodissPile}).} Furthermore, the propagation speed of the reflections is much greater for seventh-order B-splines than second-order B-splines, as indicated by the slopes of the effective wavenumbers.
 Interestingly, we observed that, for a B-spline collocation method, the ratio of the group velocity to the convection velocity of the highest wavenumber reflections for each B-spline order matches the order of the B-spline (e.g., the Nyquist wavenumber propagates at negative $N$ times the convection velocity for $N$th order B-splines).
 This appears to be a special property of B-spline collocation that deserves proof and is consistent with the work of \citet{vichnevetsky1991nonlocal}, who demonstrated that an infinite speed of reflection occurs for spectral numerics.